adaptive-scale/dbchaos/README.md

 Stress-test your database with random, pre-defined queries or your audit log.

 **Usecases**
-- Validate slow and expensive queries that break your database.
+- Validate slow and expensive queries that breaks your database.
 - Replay your audit log on the DB to reproduce errors and states.

 ## Installation